hu-macsy/simexpal/docs/quick_start.rst

 Managing Instances
 ------------------

-Before launching the experiments, we neede to make sure that all our instances are available.
+Before launching the experiments, we need to make sure that all our instances are available.
 Instances can be checked with:

 .. code-block:: bash